Edson College of Nursing and Health Innovation policies

 Course load

 Students who wish to register for more than the maximum allowable credits in a term must contact their academic advisor to request an overload before registration.
-Their assigned advisor will review the criteria for review of any overloads.
+Their assigned advisor reviews the criteria for any overloads.

 All upper-division nursing courses must be taken for a letter grade, except for selected clinical courses in the prelicensure program that are taken for "P" (pass) or "Y" (satisfactory).